syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/ports.md

 <!-- markdownlint-disable MD033 -->

-When a connector is connected between two nodes, its end points are automatically docked to the node’s nearest boundary as shown in the following image.
+When a connector is connected between two nodes, its end points are automatically docked to the node’s nearest boundary.

 ![Port to Port](images/port2.png)

-Ports act as the connection points of the node and allows to create connections with only those specific points as shown in the following image.
+Ports act as the connection points of the node and allows to create connections with only those specific points.

 ![Port Image](images/Port3.png)